davinwang/C2TutorialsGo/README.md

 ## Reinforced Learning - Policy Network
 The program is runnable but still under evaluation.
 It also relies on RocAlphaGo project for Go rules by now.
 A new program is under construction to implement first 12 features in GPU mode to replace RocAlphaGo.
-It is believed to be at least 10x faster than RocAlphaGo.
+It is believed to be at least 10x faster than RocAlphaGo(python implementation).
 > The AI player trained 1 epochs(48% test accuracy) wins over the one trained 0.2 epochs(39% test accuracy) by 14:2
 > The AI player trained 4 epochs(52.75% test accuracy) wins over the one trained 1 epochs by 13:3
 > More result tbd.